bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 81°
+- 80°
-- Mostly Cloudy
+- Partly Cloudy
-- 57% humidity
+- 58% humidity
-- 16 mph wind
+- 17 mph wind
-- 72% cloud cover
+- 44% cloud cover
-- 38 AQI 🟩
+- 43 AQI 🟩
-- 0.07 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>